Arikesari Maravarman

-Arikesari Maravarman (r. c.
-640–690 CE), also known as Parankusa, was a Pandya king of early medieval south India.
+Arikesari Maravarman c.
+640–670 CE also known as Parankusa, was a Pandya king of early medieval south India.

-Arikesari's reign witnessed the beginning of the Pandya contest with the Pallavas in the northern Tamil country.
+Arikesari's reign witnessed the beginning of the Pandya contesting with the Pallavas in the northern part of the Tamil country.
 He probably entered into an alliance with Chalukyas (to the counter the Pallavas).
-The Pandyas also came into collision with the Cheras ("Keralas") under his rule.
+The Pandyas also fought with the Cheras ("Keralas") under his rule.

 Period

 Arikesari Maravarman was the successor of Seliyan Sendan (Jayantavarman), but it is not known for certain if he was Jayantavarman's son or not (most probably his son).